afshines/iranian-vehicle-card/README.md

 ```

 *Pay attention I covered the name because of privacy*

-*Please download ever files which have *.download at the end and replace with that file*
+*Please download ever files which have ?.download at the end and replace with that file*

 I create classes.txt for the following:

 ```bash